 Society matters is a podcast from the School of Social Sciences and Humanities (SSH) at Aston University.
-The podcast series, presented by journalist Steve Dyson, explores some of the fascinating work of academics within the School on current societal matters that shape our world and the way that people live.
+Presented by journalist Steve Dyson, the podcast series explores some of the fascinating work of academics within the School on current issues facing society.

-Dr Danny Fitzpatrick, a 'politics of sport' specialist in the Politics and International Relations department at Aston University, discusses how football fans’ fury over the European Super League was 30 years in the making.
+Dr Danny Fitzpatrick, a 'politics of sport' specialist in the Department of Politics, History and International Relations at Aston University, discusses how football fans’ fury over the European Super League was 30 years in the making.
 His research traces how fans’ activism has been growing since protests against the ‘breakaway’ Premier League in the 1990s.

 Release date: Wednesday 2nd June 2021